-The Company has a potential concentration of credit risk in that it maintains deposits with a financial institution in excess of the amount insured by the Federal Deposit Insurance Corporation (FDIC).
-On October 3, 2008, the FDIC formally approved and increased the insurance limit to \$250,000 per banking institution per account owner from its previous limit of \$100,000 for all interest bearing accounts.
-All non-interest bearing accounts are fully insured.
-The temporary increase is in effect until December 31, 2009.
-The total amount of uninsured deposits approximated \$396,000 at December 31, 2008.
+The Group has a potential concentration of credit risk in that it maintains deposits with a financial institution in excess of amounts insured by the Federal Deposit Insurance Corporation (FDIC).
+On October 3, 2008, the FDIC increased the insurance limit on interest bearing accounts from \$100,000 to \$250,000 and removed all insurance limitations for non-interest bearing accounts.
+These changes were effective through December 31, 2009.
+Subsequently, on May 20, 2009, the FDIC extended the increased insurance limit for interest bearing accounts through December 31, 2013 and imposed the \$250,000 limit on non-interest bearing accounts, which will be effective January 1, 2010 through December 31, 2013.
+The total amount of uninsured deposits approximated \$568,000 at December 31, 2009.

-Premiums with three (3) members accounted for approximately forty percent (40%) of the Company's premiums as of December 31, 2008.
+Premiums with two (2) members and three (3) members accounted for approximately thirty percent (30%) and forty percent (40%) of the Company's premiums as of December 31, 2009 and 2008, respectively.